CarlosMasio/proxer-max/README.md

-Here's a `README.md` template for your Proxer-Max tool:

----

 # Proxer-Max

 Proxer-Max is a tool that changes your IP address every second to provide enhanced privacy and security.
 It's ideal for maintaining anonymity, bypassing geo-restrictions, and avoiding detection while browsing.